no10pc/myTV/README.md

 ##Setup

-The "SwiftRadio-Settings.swift" file contains some project settings to get you started.
+The "myTV-Settings.swift" file contains some project settings to get you started.
 Please enter your own LastFM Key.
-Watch this [Getting Started Video](https://youtu.be/m7jiajCHFvc) to get up & running quickly.
+Watch this [Getting Started Video](https://youtu.be/) to get up & running quickly.

 ##Integration

 Includes full Xcode Project to jumpstart development.

-##Stations
+##Channels

 Includes an example "stations.json" file.
 You may upload the JSON file to a server, so that you can update the stations in the app without resubmitting to the app store.
 The following fields are supported in the app: